p2ppsr/bridgeport-docs/README.md

 ## 1. Set Up Repo and Billing

 You'll start by creating a GitHub repository for your new Bridge.
-You can fork the [Starter Repo](https://github.com/p2ppsr/hello-world-protocol), then you'll want to install the [Bridgeport Deployment GitHub App](https://github.com/apps/bridgeport-deployment/installations/new) and follow the instructions in the [Bridgeport Dashboard](https://bridgeport-dashboard.babbage.systems).
+You can fork the [Starter Repo](https://github.com/p2ppsr/hello-world-protocol), then you'll need to install the [Bridgeport Deployment GitHub App](https://github.com/apps/bridgeport-deployment/installations/new) and follow the instructions in the [Bridgeport Dashboard](https://bridgeport-dashboard.babbage.systems).

+New Bridge
+To link your Bridge repo for auto-deployment, start by clicking "New Bridge" button.

+Create a Repo
-To link your Bridge repo for auto-deployment, start by going to "Create Bridge" and paste in the link to your repo. **This will work even if your repo is private, as long as the Bridgeport Deployment app is installed.** No need for a public repo.
+Paste in Your Github Repo URL. **This will work even if your repo is private, as long as the Bridgeport Deployment app is installed.** No need for a public repo.

+Install Bridgeport App
+If you have installed this Bridgeport Deployment App, then click "Next".
+Otherwise, click the "INSTALL STAGING APP"/"INSTALL PRODUCTION APP" button and follow the Github instructions.

+Set the Bridge ID
-Select "Generate New Bridge Private Key" and save the key to your computer, as it is important.
-Then, follow the instructions for updating `bridgeport.json` to authenticate ownership over the Bridge repo.
-Push the changes to your master branch, and view your new deployment from the Deployments page.
+If you already have a Bridge ID, then enter it as Your Bridge ID.
+Otherwise, click the "GENERATE A BRIDGE ID..." button, a popup will advise you the key file will be downloaded to your computer, it should be kept in a safe place.
+Click the GENERATE NOW link and afterwards, follow the instructions for updating `bridgeport.json` to authenticate ownership over the Bridge repo.
+On your Github repo push the changes to your master branch.

+, and view your new deployment from the Deployments page.

+Funding
 Deposit some money into Bridgeport Dashboard to pay for the hosting of your bridges, then you will be ready to start working!
 Whenever you push to your master branch, your bridge will be updated live onto our Bridgeport node.

 You can view your logs, change settings and add environment variables to bridges in the Bridgeport Dashboard.